samiamlabs/minireach_docs/source/introduction.rst

 This manual is intended to help users successfully install, use, and develop code on the miniature warehouse truck/robot refered to in this document as MiniReach.
-The software installed on the robot is based on ROS.
+The software installed on the truck is based on ROS.
 Please visit http://ros.org to learn more about ROS.

 **MiniReach Support**